roman-milk/roman-milk.github.io/she-male-school-a-teacher-seduced.md

  "Well, I take pride in my work," I replied, realizing immediately it sounded pretentious.

  "Hmmmmm, is that so?" she responded playfully, which I instantly could feel was a power play on her part.
-Report_Story #5